Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Peers will assess your application against the following four criteria:

-• Where your itinerary is unconfirmed, you should provide evidence of your relationships and conversations with proposed presenting partners and communities to support the regional coverage of your proposed tour.
+• Evidence of your relationships and conversations with presenting partners and communities, to support the regional reach of your proposed tour.

 Quality